-In the oceans, plankton can range in size from less than 1 micron, to about 1 millimeter in diameter.
-Typical ocean models that incorporate plankton often group them in 10 general size classes, each of which fall into a “two-guild” structure, as either photosynthesizers, or consumers of prey.
+In the oceans, plankton can range in size from less than 1 micron to about 1 millimeter in diameter.
+Typical ocean models that incorporate plankton often group them in 10 general size classes, each of which falls into a “two-guild” structure, as either photosynthesizers, or consumers of prey.

 Instead, Follows and Ward made all of the plankton mixotrophic.
 The organisms in the model can photosynthesize, consuming inorganic nutrients.
 (The smallest organisms are the most efficient at acquiring those resources.)
 They can also eat other plankton and are constrained to consume prey in size classes about ten times smaller than themselves.

 “After we have built in these rules for the system, whether each size class lives largely by photosynthesis or largely by predation depends upon the availability of each type of resource and their relative ability to harvest them in each environment,” Follows says.